-Many people with ASD have different ways of learning, paying attention, or reacting to things.
+Many people on the Autism Spectrum have different ways of learning, paying attention, or reacting to things.

-The signs of ASD begin during early childhood and typically last throughout a person’s life.
+The signs of Autism Spectrum Disorder begin during early childhood and typically last throughout a person’s life.

 Autism spectrum disorder (ASD) is a developmental disability which can cause significant social, communication and behavioral challenges.

 A diagnosis of ASD now includes several conditions which used to be diagnosed separately: autistic disorder, pervasive developmental disorder not otherwise specified (PDD-NOS), and Asperger syndrome.
 All are now considered "On the spectrum" or ASD.

 Children or adults on the spectrum might:

 · Not point at objects to show interest (for example, not point at an airplane flying over)

 · Not look at objects when another person points at them